vongomben/Osvaldo/README.md

 A number of things can be built from here, including - in addition to the printer from which we start - **a small bot capable of field operations**, or even **a very simple BBS** (Bulletin board system) **based on microntrollers**.

-The idea of the printer is itself an hommage to the [Little Printer from Berg](https://www.failory.com/cemetery/berg)
+The idea of the printer is itself an hommage to the [Little Printer from Berg](https://www.failory.com/cemetery/berg) [Youtube Video](https://www.youtube.com/embed/IlC5taBgLp0?si=3HXCBTyb_Gr8--oA)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/IlC5taBgLp0?si=3HXCBTyb_Gr8--oA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As for the Meshbot, this project updates several ideas and limits and scenarios in a new way.
 We are not making "printer of the internet", you could easily do that in many other ways-